python/mypy/docs/source/kinds_of_types.rst

     arbitrary_call(open)  # Error: does not return an int arbitrary_call(1)     # Error: 'int' is not callable

+In situations where more precise or complex types of callbacks are necessary one can use flexible :ref:`callback protocols <callback_protocols>`.
 Lambdas are also supported.
 The lambda argument and return value types cannot be given explicitly; they are always inferred based on context using bidirectional type inference: